 SENSORS It may be necessary to change the type of sensor enrolled on the system if the sensor type was incorrectly identified in the enrolment process.

 The following options are available for sensors:

 • ADD

-See Wireless Sensors on page 146.
+See 16.7.1 Add Sensors on page 1.

 EDIT (Change zone assignment)

-See Edit Sensors (Zone Assignment) on page 147
+See Edit Sensors (Zone Assignment) on page 1

 • REMOVE

 Select the device or sensor to be deleted.

 OUTPUTS • ADD

-See Wireless Sensors on page 146.
+See on page 1.

 • EDIT

-See Edit Sensors (Zone Assignment) on page 147
+See on page 1

 • REMOVE

 Select the device or sensor to be deleted.

+REPEATERS • ADD

+See on page 1.

+• EDIT

+See on page 1

+• REMOVE

+Select the device or sensor to be deleted.

+WPA 1 Add, edit or remove a WPA (Wireless Personal Alarm).

+• ADD

+See 16.7.3 Add WPA on page 1.

+• EDIT

+See Edit a WPA on the facing page.

+• REMOVE

+Select the WPA to be deleted.

+SETTINGS

-REPEATERS 5 ADD See Wireless Sensors on page 146.
-EDIT See Edit Sensors (Zone Assignment) on page 147 REMOVE Select the device or sensor to be deleted.
-WPA 1 Add, edit or remove a WPA (Wireless Personal Alarm). • ADD See Add a WPA on page 143. • EDIT See Edit a WPA on page 143. • REMOVE Select the WPA to be deleted.
-SETTINGS 2 WAY WIRELESS Enable or disable two-way wireless depending on the transceiver you are using.
-Enable two-way wireless if you are using SPCW120 Wireless Transceiver.
-Disable two-way wireless if you are using aSiWay RF Kit (SPCW110, 111, 112, 114) and not using a SPCW120 Wireless Transceiver.
+2 WAY WIRELESS Enable or disable two way wireless depending on the transceiver you are using.

+Enable two way wireless if you are using SPCW120 Wireless Transceiver.
+Disable two way wireless if you are using aSiWay RF Kit (SPCW110, 111, 112, 114) and not using a SPCW120 Wireless Transceiver.

 FILTER LOW SIGNL Enableto configure the panel to disregard low strength signals (RF strengths 0 and 1).

 DETECT RF JAM Enable to activate an alert on detection of RF interference.

 WIRELESS LOST Enable to send a Wireless Lost event over CID/SIA and FLexC on loss of wireless signal.

-SUPERVISION TIME Browser option is Supervision ("Two way Wireless Supervision time in minutes") EXTERNAL ANTENNA Enable an external antenna.
+SUPERVISION TIME Browser option is Supervision ("Two way Wireless Supervision time in minutes")

+EXTERNAL ANTENNA Enable an external antenna.

 SUPERVISION Enable tamper supervision.
-Browser option is Missing Supervision ("Select whether missing supervision for a sensor will raise a zone tamper") RF FOB SOS Disable the RF FOB SOS or specify the panel action from the following options: PANIC, PANIC SILENT, USER MEDIC, USER HOLDUP, RF OUTPUT.
+Browser option is Missing Supervision ("Select whether missing supervision for a sensor will raise a zone tamper")

+RF FOB SOS Disable the RF FOB SOS or specify the panel action from the following options: PANIC, PANIC SILENT, USER MEDIC, USER HOLDUP, RF OUTPUT.
 WPA TEST SCHED.
 Enter a maximum period (in days) between WPA tests.
 Max is 365 days, 0 days means that the WPA test disabled.
 PREVENT SET TIME Enter a time in minutes after which, if the sensor or WPA fails to report, setting is prevented for the area where the wireless zone is.
 Max is 720 minutes, 0 minutes means that checking is disabled.
+DEVICE LOST TIME Enter the number of minutes after which the wireless device is reported as lost if it fails to report within this time frame.
+(Min is 20 and max is 720 minutes.
+0 means that checking is disabled.)